Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: proposal

 As is discussed in Section \ref{section2B}, the overlaps between the peaks in Fig.~\ref{fig2II}(a) can cause redundant measurements, compromising the fidelity of the target state.
 In the stabilization protocol for the two-qubit Bell state, the cavity-qubit detuning can be tuned in order to achieve consistency between cavity shifts \cite{Shankar2013}.
-However, when it comes to the two-qutrit protocol, where the stabilized subspace is four-dimensional, such discrepancies are unavoidable even with full tunabilities on the device parameters.
+However, when it comes to the two-qutrit protocol, where the stabilized subspace is four-dimensional, such discrepancies are unavoidable even with full tunability on the device parameters.
 Thus, finite $\chi/\kappa$ becomes one of the main limiting factors for the final fidelity.
-Possible optimization paths are discussed in Appendix A.
+Possible optimization paths are discussed in Appendices B and E.